Sebastien-Raguideau/strain_resolution_practical/README.md

 ![alt tag](https://github.com/chrisquince/STRONG/blob/master/Figures/Dag_rules7.png)

+Here is an example of output we obtain on synthetic dataset, where initial strain diversity is known.

+Results consist of :

+ - summary file : assembly statistics, binning statistics, gtdb annotation (if run)
+ - per sample coverage of mags and infered haplotypes
-A sub-directory is generated for each bin.
+- A sub-directory is generated for each bin.
 These contain:

 1. A phylogentic trees of strains created on the single-copy genes with a combined heat map of percent sequence identity for the bin, for example:

 ![alt tag](https://github.com/chrisquince/STRONG/blob/master/Figures/TreeExample24.png)

 This will include the Bin consensus contig sequence (Bin_Name) (and alternatives if multiple COGs are present in bin - Bin_Name_nb) and evaluation strains when available.

 2. In the ***graph*** sub-directory gfa files coloured by haplotype.
 These are viewable with [Bandage](https://rrwick.github.io/Bandage/) the file ***joined_SCG_graph.gfa*** contains all scgs in a single graph and the individual graphs are in the  ***cogs*** subdirectory